vsuorant/sshpyk/README.rst

     IdentityFile ~/.ssh/id_rsa_internal # required for automated login

     ProxyJump sshpyk_bastion # this is the key line that enables the "jump" through the bastion
-    # ... the rest of the config as described in `Recommended SSH Config Setup`
+    # ... the rest of the config as described in `Recommended SSH Config`

 ‼️ Important
-  For connection stability and performance, we highly recommend using the settings described in `Recommended SSH Config Setup`_ along with using dedicated alias entries.
+  For connection stability and performance, we highly recommend using the settings described in `Recommended SSH Config`_ along with using dedicated alias entries.

 This configuration allows you to: